AdguardTeam/AdguardKnowledgeBase/05.ios/04.safari-web-extension/docs.en.md

 >AdGuard's Safari Web extension requires access to the web pages' content to operate, but doesn't use it for any purpose other than blocking ads.

 You can also turn AdGuard extension on from the Safari browser.
-Tap the *Extensions* button.
+Tap the *Extensions* button (if you don't see it next to the address bar, tap the `aA` button).
 Then find the *Manage Extensions* option in the list and tap it.
 In the opened window turn on the switch next to **AdGuard**.

 >Screenshot